hsiraaH/degrees-of-seperation-in-hollywood/README.md

 For example, if I wanted to find out the Degrees of seperation between Emma Mackey and Emma Watson.
 ![Degrees of Separation between Emma Mackey and Emma Watson](https://i.imgur.com/KmYCjrX.png)

+## How to run it in your system

+# Requirements
+Python - Python 3.9.1